kaminrunde/firescout/docs/introduction/component-docs/overview.md

 )
 ```

 Our button gets the attribute `data-cy-handle="toggle-secret"`.
-That tells firescout that this is a interactable element with the name `toggle-secret`.
+That tells firescout that this is an interactable element with the name `toggle-secret`.

 If the secret is visible or not depends on the prop `showSecret`.
-This is a variation of our component what means, that we need a state here.
+This is a variation of our component, what means that we need a state here.
 With `data-cy-state="secret-visible"` we define out `secret-visible` state

 You may also have noticed the attribute `data-cy-ctx="Component"`.
 Every state and handle needs a context.
 Think about this as a namespace for your states and handles.
 More about this in the following section.